The effect of convolving families of L-functions on the underlying group symmetries: Introduction

 \begin{rek} The universality in Theorems \ref{thm:ntgRSconv} and~\ref{thm:twistfixedform} is reminiscent of that found by Rudnick and Sarnak~\cite{RS}, where the universality in the $n$-level correlations of primitive automorphic cuspidal $L$-functions is related to universality in the second moments of the Fourier coefficients $a_\pi(p)$.\end{rek}

 An especially interesting case is when at least one of the two families is a one-parameter family of elliptic curves over $\Q(T)$ with positive rank $r_{\mathcal{F}}$.
-Miller~\cite{Mil2} showed that the one- and $1$-level densities of zeros of these families agree with those of \emph{subgroups} of the orthogonal group (in many cases unconditionally, in other cases assuming standard conjectures; see \cite{Yo2} for similar results involving special two-parameter families).
+Miller~\cite{Mil2} showed that the $1$- and $2$-level densities of zeros of these families agree with those of \emph{subgroups} of the orthogonal group (in many cases unconditionally, in other cases assuming standard conjectures; see \cite{Yo2} for similar results involving special two-parameter families).
 As the conductors tend to infinity, the random matrix ensemble modeling this situation (as $N\to\infty$) is \be \left\{\mattwo{I_{r_{\mathcal{F}}\times r_{\mathcal{F}}}}{}{}{g}, \ g \in \mathcal{C}\right\}, \ee where $I_{r_{\mathcal{F}}\times r_{\mathcal{F}}}$ is the $r_{\mathcal{F}}\times r_{\mathcal{F}}$ identity matrix and $\mathcal{C}$ is $\so(N)$ (resp., $\text{SO}(2N)$ or $\text{SO}(2N+1)$) if half the signs of the functional equation are even (resp., all or none); the correct model is not known for finite conductors (but see \cite{Mil4} for numerical investigations of zeros near the central point).
-Indeed, by Silverman's specialization theorem and the Birch and Swinnerton-Dyer conjecture, for all $t$ sufficiently large each elliptic curve has (at least) $r_{\mathcal{F}}$ zeros at the central point; moreover, the ensemble~(\ref{eq:scalingindepmodel}) models these zeros as independent from the remaining others.
-This independence is in agreement with function field analogues.
-We shall see in Theorem~\ref{thm:maintwistecf} that if one convolves two families of elliptic curves with rank then, to first order, one does not see any effects of this rank in the symmetry group of the new family!
-What this means is that the symmetry group of the new family is just unitary, symplectic or one of the full orthogonal groups.
-The rank seems to enter \emph{only} as a lower-order correction term, which is unfortunately difficult to isolate since it is smaller than bounds we can prove for the error terms (though, conjecturally, it is larger than the actual bounds for these terms and should, in principle, be detectable).
-In this regard our results are similar to Goldfeld's~\cite{Go}, where he considered twists of a fixed elliptic curve by quadratic Dirichlet characters and conjectured that the new family's rank was independent of the rank of the fixed elliptic curve.
+Indeed, by Silverman's specialization theorem and the Birch and Swinnerton-Dyer conjecture, for all $t$ sufficiently large each elliptic curve has at least $r_{\mathcal{F}}$ zeros at the central point; moreover, the ensemble~(\ref{eq:scalingindepmodel}) models these zeros as independent from the remaining others.
+This independence is in agreement with function-field analogues.
+We shall see in Theorem~\ref{thm:maintwistecf} that if one convolves two families of elliptic curves with positive rank then, to first order, one does not see any effects of this rank in the symmetry group of the new family!
+What this means is that the rank parameter $r$ of the new family is zero as defined by Condition~(3) of Definition~1.1.
+The ranks of the convolved families appear \emph{only} as a lower-order correction term that is unfortunately difficult to isolate since it is smaller than the bounds we can prove for the error terms (though, conjecturally, it is larger than the actual bounds for these terms and should, in principle, be detectable).
+In this regard our results are similar to Goldfeld's~\cite{Go}; he considered twists of a fixed elliptic curve by quadratic Dirichlet characters and conjectured that the new family's rank is independent of the rank of the fixed elliptic curve.

 In \S\ref{sec:central-1-2-level} and \S\ref{sec:random-matrix-theory} we review the needed results from number theory and random matrix theory.
 We discuss the properties and consequences of being an $\ntg$ family of $L$-functions in \S\ref{sec:RMTgood} and then in \S\ref{sec:proofmainresults} prove Theorems \ref{thm:ntgRSconv} and \ref{thm:twistfixedform}.
 We then give examples of families where these conditions are met: Convolving families of holomorphic cusp forms in Example \ref{exa:holocusp}, symmetric powers of holomorphic cusp forms in \S\ref{sec:symmpowers}, and one-parameter families of elliptic curves in \S\ref{sec:ellcurves}; these examples are all independent of each other and may be read in any order.